 We know that a two week break from exercise can feel like a lifetime, especially if you are a fitness enthusiast.
 Luckily, you can start back with light exercise—like walking and riding your bike— after a week of your procedure, as long as it doesn’t cause you to break a sweat!
 You should be clear to return to your normal workout routine after 14 days, per clearance from your physician.

 Whether or not you’ll need a follow-up procedure depends on your personal hair loss experience and regrowth goals.
 If you are looking to replace a significant patch of thinning or balding hair, your doctor may recommend breaking the procedure into multiple sessions.
-According to Keeps Hair Restoration’s lead physician, Dr. Farhan Contractor, it’s not uncommon for patients to want a second procedure simply to add more density or cover another area.
+According to Keeps Hair Restoration’s Medical Director, Dr. Farhan Contractor, it’s not uncommon for patients to want a second procedure simply to add more density or cover another area.
 He recommends waiting a minimum of 6 months before performing a procedure in a different part of your scalp or a minimum of 9 months if returning to a previously transplanted region (e.g. to add more density).

 While restoration procedures offer permanent results, some individuals may require touch-up procedures if they continue to experience loss of native hair and to maintain their desired results over time.
 After a procedure with Keeps Hair Restoration, Keeps supports you with a post-procedure treatment plan, designed to support long-term results and reduce the need for touch up work.